Client-Engineering-Indonesia/workshop-maybank-2025/Lab 3 - Data Integration with Streamsets/README.md

 This lab guides you through setting up a complete data integration flow using **StreamSets**, from environment setup to building a credit scoring machine learning pipeline.

+Key Features of IBM StreamSets include:
+1. No-Code Data Integration:
+   IBM StreamSets allows data integrations to be implemented using a rich graphical environment,with drag and drop connectors and processors; no coding is required.
+2. Schema Flexibility:
+   IBM StreamSets is designed to handle dynamic and evolving data schemas, making it ideal for environments where data structures are constantly changing.
+It automatically adapts to schema changes, ensuring that data pipelines remain operational even when data formats shift.
+3. Modular and Reusable Pipelines:
+   IBM StreamSets promotes modularity through reusable pipeline fragments, parameterization and Job templates, allowing users to create and maintain complex pipelines more efficiently.
+This approach reduces redundancy and simplifies pipeline management.
+4. Custom Data Transformations:
+   With support for Groovy, Jython, and other scripting languages, IBM StreamSets allows users to embed custom logic within their pipelines.
+This flexibility ensures that specific business requirements can be met with the flexibility of custom scripting/coding.
+5. Real-Time Monitoring and Debugging:
+   IBM StreamSets provides robust monitoring and debugging tools, including comprehensive runtime metrics, snapshots, and previews, which help users identify and resolve issues quickly.
+This real-time visibility into pipeline performance ensures that data flows are optimized and reliable.
+6. Broad Connectivity:
+   IBM StreamSets supports a wide range of connectors for popular data sources and targets, including databases, cloud storage, messaging systems, and more.
+This extensive connectivity makes it easy to integrate data across different platforms and technologies snologies.

 ### Prerequisites

 Before you begin, ensure you have: